Discover the Panoramic Kentucky River Palisades

 The Kentucky River was a source of livelihood for the Pleasant Hill Shakers and regular trading expeditions ventured as far as New Orleans.
 The same landing used by the Shakers is now the launching point of the Dixie Belle, Shaker Village’s 115-passenger paddlewheeler.
 Hike a Shaker roadbed built in 1826 or drive the scenic road to Shaker Landing.
 The 400-foot descent will take you through rock formations between 400 and 500 million years old.
 Along the river’s edge, find river bottom hardwoods, spring waterfalls and the sheer vertical cliffs of the Palisades.

 Enjoy a relaxing ride aboard Shaker Village’s 115-passenger riverboat, through high limestone cliffs and awe-inspiring natural beauty.
 One-hour narrated cruises describe the historical importance of the river to the Shakers and pass under High Bridge, an engineering marvel built in 1877.

 Admission: $10 (13+), $5 (6-12), Free (5 and under)

 Cruise Times: 2 PM and 4 PM

-Tickets must be purchased at the Admission Booth.
+Reservations can be made by calling 800.734.5611.
+Tickets must be purchased at the Welcome Center.
 Riverboat rides depart on time from nearby Shaker Landing.
 Please arrive at Shaker Landing 15 minutes prior to departure.
 Rides are subject to weather and river conditions and will only run if the temperature is above 50 degrees.

 Paddle by Canoe or Kayak

 Bring your canoe or kayak and launch into pool 7 on the Kentucky River from Shaker Landing.
-Venture upriver on the Kentucky, or take a detour onto the Dix, a stocked trophy trout stream, and enjoy a break at the Herrington Lake Dam.
+Venture upriver on the Kentucky, or take a detour onto the Dix, a stocked trophy trout stream.

 Shaker Village Launch Fee